Procaseycash/cache-system/README.md

 ## Cache System
-This application uses `express-generator` to scaffold the application structure which was later modified.
+This service uses `express-generator` to scaffold the application structure which was later modified.

 The API Postman documentation can be download ![Alt text](doc/Cache%20System%20API.postman_collection.json "API Documentation") and the environment configuration from ![Alt text](doc/Cache%20System%20Environment.postman_environment.json "API Environment Config")